 Ethiopia is a unique and relatively undiscovered country.
-It’s wildlife, culture, diverse history and religion make it an interesting place to explore.
+Its wildlife, culture, diverse history, and religion make it an interesting place to explore.
 I’ve spent a lot of time traveling around Africa and Ethiopia is a place I will never forget.
-If feels like Africa and the middle-east had a child and made it a Christian.
+It feels like Africa and the middle-east had a child and made it a Christian.
 Everything from the food to the people has a middle eastern way about them but with an African twist.
 Most Ethiopians are orthodox Christians and take their religion very seriously.
-The people of Ethiopia are confident, happy and engaging and the language, Amharic, has a very unique tone.
+The people of Ethiopia are confident, happy, and engaging and the language, Amharic, has a very unique tone.
 It’s impossible to avoid being a part of the day to day culture, as it engages you at every opportunity, from a meal to a roadside stop.

 Lalibela is a town in the Amhara region of Northern Ethiopia and was once known as Roha.
 Emperor Gebre Mesqel Lalibela was known as a saint-king and was named due to a swarm of bees that are said to have surrounded him at birth.
 His mother thought this was a sign of his upcoming reign as Ethiopia’s emperor.
 In his youth, the emperor Lalibela spent a lot of time in Jerusalem and where he was inspired by the Holy Land.
 When he returned and ruled Ethiopia between the 12th and 13th centuries, he changed the names and layout of the town to mimic Jerusalem.